greenonline/TinyTextAdventure_in_ZIL/README.md

  - Scoring was added in [v1.4](https://github.com/taradinoc/zilf/releases/tag/1.4)
  - `QQ` was in v0.10

+As will be seen below, installing `zilf` v1.4 allows the other [sample code](https://foss.heptapod.net/zilf/zilf/-/tree/branch/default/sample) to be compiled without issue.

 ## Playing a game

 For Catalina, [Gargoyle](https://github.com/garglk/garglk/releases), [v2023.1](https://github.com/garglk/garglk/releases/tag/2023.1), use `gargoyle-2023.1-mac-x64-mojave.dmg`.
 However, it made the fans of my MBP race within seconds of launching.

 [![Dragon running in Gargoyle][2]][2]

 I found [Spatterlight](https://github.com/angstsmurf/spatterlight/releases) to be a *lot* more lightweight, w.r.t. the fan speed.
+Spatterlight v1.4.6 is my go-to ZILF runner.

 ## Fixing Zilf 1.4